jest-community/vscode-jest/README.md

 _(The initial coverage mode is `off` but can be changed by adding `"jest.showCoverageOnLoad": true` in settings.)_

 ### How to customize coverage overlay
 Coverage overlay determines how the coverage info is shown to users.
-One can choose different coverage formatters and/or the color scheme.

-**Formatter**
+This extension provides 2 customization points:
+1. coverage style via `jest.coverageFormatter`
+2. the coverage color scheme via `jest.coverageColors`.

+**Coverage Style**
 Use `jest.coverageFormatter` to choose from the following, for example `"jest.coverageFormatter": "GutterFormatter"`.

 - **DefaultFormatter**: high light uncovered and partially-covered code inlilne as well as on the right overview ruler. (this is the default)
 ![coverage-DefaultFormatter.png](./images/coverage-DefaultFormatter.png)
-- **GutterFormatter**: render coverage status ('covered', 'uncovered', 'partially-covered') in vscode editor's gutter as well as the overview ruler.
-(Note, due to a well-known issue in [vscode](https://github.com/microsoft/vscode/issues/5923), the gutter decorators will interfere with debug breakpoints, it's recommended to disable coverage before debugging or switch to DefaultFormatter)
+- **GutterFormatter**: render coverage status in the gutter as well as the overview ruler.

 ![coverage-GutterFormatter.png](./images/coverage-GutterFormatter.png)

+  _(Note, there is an known issue in vscode (microsoft/vscode#5923) that gutter decorators could interfere with debug breakpoints visibility.
+Therefore, you probably want to disable coverage before debugging or switch to DefaultFormatter)_

 **Coverage Colors**
 Besides the formatter, user can also customize the color via `jest.coverageColors` to change color for 3 coverage categories: `"uncovered", "covered", or "partially-covered"`, for example: